Skip to content

 In the Getting Started example, the instances of the Server device were created with the name of host and each instance having a mgmt nic component.

 The following code demonstrates adding an ipaddress attribute to the host instance mgmt nic.
+Each matching node is added to the Annotation object and an ipaddress attribute is attached via attributes.add.

 Add an ipaddress to each host mgmt component